-Luminar 3 is a universal photo editor that is often compared with Lightroom.
-Photographers may use it as a standalone app or as a plug-in in with Apple Photos, Lightroom or Photoshop.
-Read this Luminar review that covers the key functions of this photo editor and shows if it can compete with Adobe Lightroom in terms of image editing.
+Luminar 3 is a universal photo editor that is often compared to Lightroom.
+Photographers may use it as a standalone app or as a plug-in in for Apple Photos, Lightroom or Photoshop.
+Read this Luminar review that covers the key functions of this photo editor and shows whether it can compete with Adobe Lightroom in terms of image editing.

 FixThePhoto and Luminar suggest you download Luminar Photo Editor today and get a permanent 10$ OFF on Luminar.
 You’ll pay just $63 for BASIC Luminar 3 photo editing software for Mac & PC.
 Enter FIXTHEPHOTO to activate your promo code.

 Luminar software is designed to edit photographs, convert RAW files, and manage image folders.
 You can use it either as a separate program or as a plugin for Lightroom and Photoshop.

 This photo editor has a simple interface and tools placed in various modules that make it easy, even for beginners.
 It offers a fully customizable toolbar.
 People download Luminar because of its simplicity and its similarity to Lightroom and even Photoshop.

 If you have ever used or heard about Lightroom, you probably know how user-friendly it is.
 Skylum Luminar 3 also has a simple UI and includes similar tools arranged in the same places.
 However, unlike Lightroom, Luminar allows you to fully customize the menu layout.
 In other words, you can freely choose where each tool will be located.
 Similar to Photoshop, this software has layers, masking (including brightness masks), blending modes, various filters, and advanced features such as LUT display.
 Luminar supports all currently existing RAW formats.
 That’s why a lot of professionals consider it to be a mix between Lightroom and Photoshop.